bang-olufsen/create/Documentation/ExtensionsServer.md

 - **startup**: broadcast when all extensions have been loaded and settings have been delivered.
 This is a good cue to start doing work in your extension.
 - **shutdown**: broadcast when system shutdown has been requested for any reason.
+- **activatedExtension**: broadcast when menus are accessed in the user interface.
+Its *content* object includes:
+	- *extension:* the name of the extension that activated
+	- *deepMenu:* the name of the deep menu (a menu within a menu), if any – returns `null` if the menu being accessed is the main menu of the extension.

 #### 'dsp' channel